cjesp/29Lifts/README.md

 # 29Lifts
 A Lyft clone for Windows Phone (UWP).
 This was a project for investigating the UWP platform but was never released to the store.
 It uses the [Template10](https://github.com/Windows-XAML/Template10) library.
+Tested with the Win 10 15063 SDK.

 # How to compile and run this project